autifyhq/autify-javascript-snippets/web/content/en/snippets/click.md

 ---
-title: "Example"
+title: "Click an element"
+weight: 10
 ---

-Here is an example snippet.
+This snippet finds an element by a CSS selector, and click it.

 ```js
 /**